AcKoucher/WAVE-Parser/README.md

 # Audio Parser

-This is a C++ implementation of a program to parse the content of .wav file.
+This is a C++ implementation of a program to parse the content of .wav file and print the information stored in its header.

 .wav files are RIFF files (Resource Interchange File Format) which start out with a header followed by a sequence of data chunks.